AgostinoNickl/clipedia/README.md

 ## Usage

 1. Download the full repository.
-2. Open `notebooks/clipedia_inference.nb` in Mathematica 13.2 (was not tested for other versions).
+2. Open `notebooks/clipedia_inference.nb` in Mathematica.
 3. Load dependencies by evaluating the first cells, then follow the notebook structure to explore preview queries and quests.
 4. For full functionality, you need the full corpus (ca. 500 GB), which you can request from the author (see above).
 5. To build your own CLIPedia, follow the steps in `notebooks/clipedia_build.nb`.